AlexanderCrane/whale-racerV2/Readme.md

-Whale Racer
+#Whale Racer
-by Carpet Co
+##by Carpet Co

-Built in C# with Unity.
+###Built in C# with Unity.

+A 3D, third-person whale racing game for PC and Mac.

+Featuring single player gameplay against one AI opponent.

+Android support and multiplayer coming soon.

-Some graphical assets by Austin Irvine for Whale Racer Prototype.
+Some graphical assets from Whale Racer Prototype by Austin Irvine.

 Splash sound by soundscapel.com.

 Some elements of PathingWaypoint.cs by James Arndt for the Unity Simple Vehicle AI tutorial.